 When you hear the new citizens answer questions about why they love Australia so much, the incredible climate and environment is one of the main reasons.
 I think sometimes you need to travel to see other countries to really appreciate the wonder of Australia.
 I also sometimes think because everywhere we look is so pristine – sometimes we do not appreciate it.
 Maybe it is a case of “the grass is greener far away”.

 I often think that what is a creek or river in Australia would be a place of special national pride in so many other countries.
-For example, we have national parks in close proximity to our capital cities that our like nowhere else on earth.
+For example, we have national parks in close proximity to our capital cities that are like nowhere else on earth.

-Recycling technology businesses – there is new recycling technology and innovation coming on stream all the time.
+Recycling technology businesses: There is new recycling technology and innovation coming on stream all the time.
 We have covered a number of these innovations in our blogs – such as nappy recycling or using hidden barcodes on products to simplify recycling separation.

-This sort of innovation by environmental companies creates lots of good jobs for graduates in roles such research and development and scientific work.
+This sort of innovation by environmental companies creates lots of good jobs for graduates in roles such as research and development and scientific work.

-Environmental consultancies – a third and growing area of work for environmental companies – is in the area of providing consultation to individuals, companies or organisations on the environmental implications of activity.
+Environmental consultancies: A third and growing area of work for environmental companies is in the area of providing consultation to individuals, companies or organisations on the environmental implications of activity.

-Many companies are seeking to reduce their environmental footprint – or become carbon neutral.
+Many companies are seeking to reduce their environmental footprint or become carbon neutral.

 Companies will thus require advice and consultation on issues as diverse as reducing water usage, to looking at new forms of packaging for their products.

-Environmental building solutions – one area where Australia really is far behind others such as Germany is in environmentally sustainable building and housing.
+Environmental building solutions: One area where Australia really is far behind others such as Germany is in environmentally sustainable building and housing.

-In many ways – these buildings are the opposite of most Australian homes.
+In many ways, these buildings are the opposite of most Australian homes.
 They have very high insulation and reduce large open spaces.

-A final kind of environmental company – is simply any company that really cares about it’s environmental footprint – and uses sustainable packaging and production methods.
+A final kind of environmental company – is simply any company that really cares about its environmental footprint and uses sustainable packaging and production methods.

 Waster works with lots of companies like this to boost recycling and reduce general waste going to landfill.

-The good news is that usually – boosting recycling can actually reduce costs for waste management also!
+The good news is that usually, boosting recycling can actually reduce costs for waste management also!

 Ensuring that our business waste is treated correctly and that recycling is maximised is one tangible thing we can do to help ensure the Aussie environment remains as pristine in the years to come (see reduce waste).
-Boosting recycling has a double benefit – for the environment of course, but also for your profit and loss account (as recycling is often cheaper than dumping in general waste).
+Boosting recycling has a double benefit – for the environment of course, but also for your profit and loss account (as recycling is often cheaper than dumping general waste).

-The good news is that studies show that sustainable businesses also tend to be more profitable and long lasting!
+The good news is that studies show that sustainable businesses also tend to be more profitable and long-lasting!

-Check out our article on recycling Adelaide for surprising ways you can boost your staff engagement with recycling programs and also check out the recycling boxes we stock to help you recycle even the hardest items – like coffee pods or pens.
+Check out our article on recycling Adelaide for surprising ways you can boost your staff engagement with recycling programs and also check out the recycling boxes we stock to help you recycle even the hardest items like coffee pods or pens.

-Environmental Consultant: at Waster we are big believers in applying technology to deliver improved environmental and recycling outcomes.
-We have recently covered how tech and new approaches are benefiting society in our blogs on removing aluminium foil from general waste (recycling bins Sydney) and removing plastic pollution from our oceans (national resource recovery).
+Environmental Consultant: At Waster, we are big believers in applying technology to deliver improved environmental and recycling outcomes.
+We have recently covered how tech and new approaches are benefiting society in our blogs on removing aluminium foil from general waste (recycling bins in Sydney) and removing plastic pollution from our oceans (national resource recovery).

-“Australia has a critical shortage of climate scientists, leaving it at serious risk of not delivering essential climate and weather services to groups like farmers, coastal communities and international organisations, a report has found.”
+According to an article in the Guardian newspaper, “Australia has a critical shortage of climate scientists, leaving it at serious risk of not delivering essential climate and weather services to groups like farmers, coastal communities and international organisations, a report has found.